Structure of Kerr black hole spacetimes in Weyl conformal gravity: Dependence on the spin

 \section{Dependence on the spin $a$}

-Figure \ref{fig:Turner spin} demonstrates the effect of varying spin $a$ on the spacetimes in the parameter space of $\gamma$ and $\kappa$.
-Obviously, as $\Delta^{\mathcal{E}}$ \eqref{eq:rescaled ergo} has no dependence on $a$, we do not see any changes in the presence and ergosurfaces as we increase spin $a$.
+Figure~\ref{fig:Turner spin} demonstrates the effect of varying spin $a$ on the spacetimes in the parameter space of $\gamma$ and $\kappa$.
+Obviously, as $\Delta^{\mathcal{E}}$~\eqref{eq:rescaled ergo} has no dependence on $a$, we see no changes in the presence and ergosurfaces as we increase spin $a$.

 One may first notice that the domains present for $\gamma > \frac{2}{3}$ are unaffected as we increase the spin from $a = 0.01$ to $a = 1.5$.
-As the demarcation between Domain I and Domain II in this region of parameter space is entirely determined by \eqref{eq: SPS}, which is not spin $a$ dependent, this is not surprising.
+As the demarcation between Domain I and Domain II in this region of parameter space is entirely determined by~\eqref{eq: SPS}, which is not spin $a$ dependent, this is not surprising.

 Turning to $\gamma < \frac{2}{3}$, we see clear changes as we increase the spin.
 Spacetimes covered by Domains IV, IVa, and V move down and to the left, or to lower $\gamma$ and $\kappa$ as $a$ is increased.
 It may be recalled that the transition V $\rightarrow$ VI is given by the extremal horizon cosmological limit $\mathrm{H}_{\mathrm{ex(c)}}$.
-We then see the Domain V region moving further down along the dashed line given by \eqref{eq: UPS} as spin $a$ is increased.
+We then see the Domain V region moving further down along the dashed line given by~\eqref{eq: UPS} as spin $a$ is increased.
 Meanwhile the transition III $\rightarrow$ IV is of course described by the extremal spin limit $\mathrm{H}_{\mathrm{ex(s)}}$.

 Domain IIIa is of course is a horizonless spacetime with only the ergosurfaces $\mathcal{E}_0$ and $\mathcal{E}_\mathrm{O}$ present.
 This thus has the causal structure of simply $\mathrm{T}$ for $r > 0$.
 Its ergoregion structure meanwhile is identical to Domain IVa as $\mathrm{E} \rightarrow \mathrm{N}$.